-[Section XIX.]
+[Section XXI.]
 And be it further enacted by the authority aforesaid, That the said wardens shall yearly and every year lay their accounts of the money by them received and disbursed for the purposes herein mentioned before the committee of assembly for the time being appointed for the settlement of the public accounts, to be by them examined, adjusted and laid before the assembly then sitting.

-[Section XX.]
-And be it further enacted by the authority aforesaid, That this act shall be and continue in force to the eighth day of February, which will be in the year of our Lord one thousand seven hundred and sixty-nine, and from thence to the [end of the] next sitting of assembly and no longer.
+[Section XXII.]
+And be it further enacted by the authority aforesaid, That this act shall be and continue in force for and during the term of seven years and from thence to the end of the next sitting of assembly, and no longer.